How to Make a Healthy Smoothie (Protein, Fat, & Fiber!)

 1. natural sweeteners – if needed (be mindful of how much fruit you have).
 Honey, maple syrup, or Medjool dates can help sweeten it up.

-2. flavor additions – anything from cacao powder, to maca to help balance hormones, cinnamon, turmeric, ginger, matcha, flaxseed, sea salt, and more.
+2. flavor additions – anything from cacao powder, to maca to help balance hormones, nut butters, cinnamon, turmeric, ginger, matcha, vanilla extract, fresh herbs, lemon or lime juice, sea salt, and more.

 3. ice cubes – if you don’t have that many frozen items, this can help chill it and also add bulk to the smoothie without adding calories.

-4. optional toppings – I love making mine super thick and into a smoothie bowl and then toppings it with granola.
+4. optional toppings – I love making mine super thick, topping it with granola, and eating it with a spoon.

-Blender filled with frozen fruit, frozen cauliflower rice, protein powder, chia seeds, peanut butter, cinnamon, and milk.
+Blender filled with frozen blueberries, frozen cauliflower rice, protein powder, chia seeds, peanut butter, cinnamon, and milk.

 How to add protein to a smoothie